guest post by Vennie Kocsis

 If you are taking someone’s words, making memes out of them and presenting them as your own, know that you are committing plagiarism.
 If you know this, and you do it anyway, well, you’re just a crappy, unethical person.

 To writers who have their words stolen and not credited, you can turn whoever is doing it into the platform they are doing it on.
 Screenshot the plagiarized work with the date; then screenshot when YOU posted it, with the date.
 Then turn in the screenshots and ask the Platform to have the post removed.
 Most social networks will do so for violation of device and close a person’s account or ban them if they continue the illegal behavior.
+Until the invention of Viagra, men with erectile dysfunction were treated psychotherapeutically, if at all.
+There was no other therapy.
+However, once it was clear that the problem lay in the narrowing of the smallest vessels in the penis, which could be widened with medication, the erectile dysfunction was done for.
+It’s all curable, folks.

 Facebook, Instagram, WordPress, Twitter and most social, blogging and web-hosting platforms have strict codes of conduct in their terms of service which address plagiarism.
 It would do you a great service to familiarize yourself with them.